PrunaAI/.github/profile/README.md

 [Pruna AI](https://www.pruna.ai/) makes, in one line of code, any AI model faster, cheaper, smaller, greener on any hardware.
 It covers CV, NLP, audio, graphs for predictive and generative AI.

-We provide two packages.
-You can read their documentations to know more [here](https://pruna-ai-pruna.readthedocs-hosted.com/en/latest/).
+We provide the pruna package.
+You can read their documentations to know more [here](https://docs.pruna.ai/en/latest/).
 - `pruna`: Package to smash your AI model to make it more efficient without losing quality.
 For this, you only need to call `pruna.smash()`.
-If you want to compress models on your side, you can request access [here](https://z0halsaff74.typeform.com/pruna-access?typeform-source=www.pruna.ai).
+If you want to compress models on your side, you can download it [here](https://docs.pruna.ai/en/latest/setup/pip.html).
-- `pruna_engine`: Package to run your AI model more efficiently without changing your pipeline.
-If you want to run models publicly shared on HuggingFace, you can install it from [here](https://pypi.org/project/pruna-engine/).